Ask 3 Questions

 You are strongly advised not to bring valuables into the hospital.

-arrangements can be made for them to be taken home or until they are returned to you on discharge.
-This will involve a written record being made of the items to be held in storage and then the items will be stored in a sealed security bag and put into a locked unit.
+The Trust can offer limited safe keeping of valuables until arrangements can be made for them to be taken home or until they are returned to you on discharge.
+A written record will be made of the items to be held in storage and then the items will be stored in a sealed security bag and put into a locked unit.
 The valuables can be accessed during your stay only in an emergency.

 We cannot accept responsibility or liability for cash, valuables or personal property brought into the premises unless they are handed in for safe keeping under circumstances as specified within Trust policy.

-MRSA (Meticillin resistant Staphylococcus aureus)
+MRSA (Methicillin resistant Staphylococcus aureus)

 What is MRSA?

 MRSA is carried harmlessly on the skin and in the noses of many people, without causing an infection.
 However in hospital, particularly in patients undergoing invasive procedures, it can cause serious infections and can spread easily from one person to another by touch, via hands.
+Screening for MRSA

 Who is screened for MRSA?